davelarsen58/pmemtool/TheoryofOperation.md

 # How It Works
 We first begin by dumping ndctl namespace, region, DIMM, and DIMM health statistics into a json file in /tmp where it is parsed and imported into a python dictionary named ndctl.
 Next, we dump socket, region, and dimm data using ipmctl into a series of XML files in /tmp, and imported int python dictionaries sockets, dimms, and regions respectively.
-Functions from the [ipmctl module](ipmctl.py
+Functions from the [ipmctl module](ipmctl.py)

+WIP

 # Feature List